 Pete’s administration will create an accessible form available in multiple formats and language that shows one’s rights, including for education and housing.
 Parents or guardians will be able to (1) easily understand what rights their child has in school, (2) know what authoritative information to point school officials to, and (3) easily report their school as non-compliant when that is the case.

-The right to raise a family with dignity and respect is a value we all share, and Pete’s administration will lead in combating bias and stigma against parents with disabilities–especially disabled parents of color–and ensure federal policies better support them.
+The right to raise a family with dignity and respect is a value we all share, and Pete’s administration will lead in combating bias and stigma against parents with disabilities–especially parents of color with disabilities–and ensure federal policies better support them.

 Pete’s administration will integrate mental health clinicians and co-response teams into the first responder workforce and train first responders in de-escalation, therapeutic and care approaches as alternatives to arrest, and hospitalization for people who just need mental health care.
 Pete will also invest in rigorous law enforcement training and require de-escalation and higher standards for use of force for all police interactions.

 In 2018, the unemployment rate among people with disabilities was more than twice the rate for those without disabilities.
 Bureau of Labor Statistics.
 “Labor Force Statistics from the Current Population Survey: Unemployment rate - With no disability, 16 years and over, Series LNU04074593.”
 2019.
 Median annual earnings for workers with disabilities are just $23,000.
 U.S. Census Bureau.
 “2017 American Community Survey: Selected Economic Characteristics for the Civilian Noninstitutionalized Population by Disability Status.”
 2018.
 Medicare, Medicaid, Supplemental Security Income (SSI), and Social Security Disability Insurance (SSDI) are too often the only programs keeping these individuals afloat.
 To make it easier for people with disabilities to achieve economic self-sufficiency, Pete will: